QuickChek: Branchburg QuickChek incident

-On January 26, 2010, a clerk at the QuickChek at 1296 Easton Turnpike in Branchburg, New Jersey called the police about a suspicious man in the store.
+On January 26, 2010, a clerk at a QuickChek in Branchburg, New Jersey, called the police about a suspicious man in the store.
 The clerk said she knew the man "had something on him", but was uncertain what it was.
-Officers arrested Lloyd Woodson, and found in his possession and in his motel room a large weapons cache that included illegal weapons and ammunition, a detailed map of Fort Drum, and a traditional red-and-white Middle Eastern headdress.
+Officers arrested Lloyd Woodson, and found in his possession and in his motel room a large weapons cache that included illegal weapons and ammunition, a detailed map of Fort Drum, and a red-and-white checked headdress that police said resembled a keffiyeh worn by men from parts of the Middle East.
 He was charged on multiple state and federal weapons charges.
-Branchburg Police Chief Brian Fitzgerald later praised Quick Chek clerk Linda Yannazzno and employee Michael Murray for their alertness.
+Branchburg Police Chief Brian Fitzgerald later praised QuickChek clerk Linda Yannazzno and employee Michael Murray for their alertness.

 Acquisition by Murphy USA

 Murphy USA, based in El Dorado, Arkansas, announced their purchase of QuickChek on December 14, 2020.
 The transaction was closed in January 2021.
+Blake Segal, former SVP of Operations at Caesars Entertainment, was named Head of QuickChek in September 2021.